 Here’s what we treat with acceptance and commitment therapy for teens:

 ACT for teens is built on six simple, powerful tools that help young people handle tough emotions and live by their values.
-These tools are easy to learn and use in everyday life.
-Each step builds resilience, helping teens tackle difficulties with bravery and perspective.
-ACT is backed by research and used worldwide to treat anxiety, depression, trauma, and more.
-It teaches skills that improve emotional flexibility, decision-making, and self-esteem.
+These tools are based on the core principles of ACT, which serve as fundamental values and guiding concepts to help youth and young adults live fulfilling lives aligned with their personal values and goals.
+Each step helps build resilience, helping teens tackle difficulties with bravery and perspective.

 Here’s how ACT breaks down into six practical tools for teens:

-These core processes in ACT for teens help build strength, calm, and purpose during one of the most challenging times in life.
+The core processes of ACT for teens help build strength, calm, and purpose during one of the most challenging times in life.
 They also support better relationships, healthier coping, and more confidence in everyday decisions.

 Negative thoughts can feel loud, constant, and hard to ignore.
-For teens, these thoughts can affect mood, school, and relationships.
-ACT shows teens that thoughts don’t control them—they come and go, and aren’t always facts.
-These thoughts may come from stress, past trauma, low self-esteem, or fear of failure.
-When ignored, these struggles often get worse over time.
+For teens, these thoughts can affect their mood, performance in school, and relationships.
+ACT shows teens that thoughts come and go, and aren’t always facts.

 Instead of trying to stop the thoughts, teens learn to notice them without reacting.
 This helps them feel less controlled by fear or doubt.
 They also learn how to gently shift focus to what matters most, like friendships, hobbies, or goals.
-This shift gives them a sense of control, even when emotions feel overwhelming.
+This shift helps to give them a sense of control, even when emotions feel overwhelming.

 By practicing mindfulness and self-kindness, teens grow stronger in how they handle stress.
-ACT helps them create distance from harsh inner voices.
-They learn that feelings pass, and they’re more than any single emotion.
+ACT can help them create distance from harsh inner voices.
+They learn that feelings pass, and their core selves are more than any single emotion.
 Over time, those negative thoughts feel quieter, and teens feel more confident and in control.

 We believe every teen deserves support that meets them where they are.
 At our center, teens find a safe haven where they can begin healing without fear of being criticized or misunderstood.

 If your teen is facing challenges, know that we are here to offer support.
-Reach out to see how ACT could help your teen—we’re here for your whole family.
+Reach out to see how ACT could help your teen, and how we’re here to help support your whole family.